GridGain-Demos/ignite-essentials-developer-training/README.md

     git clone https://github.com/GridGain-Demos/ignite-essentials-developer-training.git
     ```

+2. Switch to the correct branch:

+    ```bash
+    git checkout gg9
+    ```

-2. (optionally), open the project in your favourite IDE such as IntelliJ or Eclipse, or just use a simple text editor
+3. (optionally), open the project in your favourite IDE such as IntelliJ or Eclipse, or just use a simple text editor
 and command-line instructions prepared for all the samples.

-## Sign up for GridGain's Nebula service

-We'll use the Control Center component to execute SQL queries and view cluster internals.

-1. Open portal.gridgain.com in your browser
-2. Click the "Sign up" button
-3. Enter your details

 ## Starting Ignite Cluster